Prohelion/prohelion.github.io/docs/FAQs/CAN_bus_Adapters/Tritum_CAN_Ethernet_Bridge/40_Supported_Network_Setups.md

 Why the bridge only?
 Because Profinity needs to know the IP address of the Bridge for TCP mode and that is set in the profile.
 If the bridge changes IP addresses which can occur with DHCP over time, then Profinity will find it in UDP mode, but not TCP mode as the IP address in the profile will be wrong.

 This setup is exactly what we use when developing Profinity, it works reliably if setup right.
-Just note when setting a Static IP address for the bridge that the DHCP server will have a range of addresses that it uses for DHCP (check your WiFi router for the range) you would set the static IP of the bridge to be outside that range so that you don't end up with the DHCP server setting another device to have the same IP as your bridge.
+Just note when setting a Static IP address for the bridge that the DHCP server will have a range of addresses that it uses for DHCP (check your WiFi router for the range) you would set the static IP of the bridge to be outside that range so that you do not end up with the DHCP server setting another device to have the same IP as your bridge.

 ### Over WiFi with DHCP - ADVANCED
 **CAN Bus Bridge connected via a router with WiFi (and a DHCP server)**